 The title field does not allow rich text formatting.
 When pasting a policy’s title into the Title field, formatting such as bold, italics, and underline will not be preserved.

-This section is typically utilized for longer documents that would link to specific parts of the policy text instead of requiring readers to scroll through a lengthy text to get to the section they need.
+This section is typically utilized for longer documents that would link to specific parts of the policy text instead of requiring readers to scroll through a lengthy text.

 Policy Office staff can provide assistance with adding anchors to the corresponding Policy Statement text, and “jump down” links to the anchors for each item in the list.

 If the policy needs to use an outline or numbered structure, please use the recommended format: